 Assemblies provide a valuable opportunity for our school community to come together to share, reflect, worship and celebrate.
 The assemblies are led by school staff and outside visitors in the community.

 Themes for assemblies are planned at the beginning of the school year to ensure a breadth of topics recognising world events and beliefs, British culture and important school values.

 Friday celebration assemblies are particularly exciting as a class at a time plan a presentation for the rest of the school and their parents.
-This is a relatively low key presentation sharing and celebrating the current learning from class.
+This is a relatively low-key presentation sharing and celebrating the current learning from class.
 The pupils are fully involved in the planning of their celebration assembly.
-We also celebrate house points, Masters awards in maths and other certificates/ special moments from outside school.
+We also celebrate reading and maths progress, birthdays, the golden broom (for the class that has kept their classroom the tidiest each week), certificates and medals from outside school and other special moments from outside school.